About Catheter Ablation

 You will be advised to avoid any strenuous activities and exercise in the few days following your procedure.
 Most people resume their normal activities after the first week.

-You will remain on Warfarin treatment for 3 months after your procedure, and sometimes longer, and you will also continue to take any arrhythmic medications as advised.
+You will remain on blood thinning medication for 3 months after your procedure, and sometimes longer, and you will also continue to take any arrhythmic medications as advised.

 Episodes of Atrial Fibrillation, as well as palpitations, are a common occurrence following your procedure, but usually subside within 3 months.